jfernandez/acts_as_php/README.markdown

-# Goal
+# ActsAsPhp

-To create the most useless Rails plugin ever.
+Goal: To create the most useless Rails plugin ever.

-## Installation
+## Instructions

+* Using Rails 2.1

 <pre>
 ./script/plugin install git://github.com/jfernandez/acts_as_php.git
 </pre>

-or clone repo into your `RAILS_ROOT/vendor/plugins` folder
+* Restart your server and enjoy your new routes ~ welcome back to 2003.

 ## Inspiration